johnhpruitt/circuitpython_examples/1_button_light_control/README.md

-# simple_hobby_lights
+# 1_button_light_control
-Simple Hobby Lights using neopixels and an Adafruit KB2040
+One button light controller using neopixels and an Adafruit KB2040

 ## What is this project for?
 I want to use this light for photographing Gundam, 30 Minute Missions, and other little hobby models I build to relax.